 Our basic training is based off our Infantry Handbook, which is updated over on our wiki - reading through it will give you an excellent idea of what to expect.

 Our basic training is very flexible.
 We need to have you demonstrate core compentencies, but as long as you know what you're doing, we don't need to rehash everything.
 We'll only teach you what you don't already know - usually things that are specific to CJTF SOP.

 Going through the Infantry Handbook will give you a better idea of what specifics you'll need to be trained on.

-Our main operations are run every Sunday at 6:30 PM ACDT (Adelaide time).
-To earn a permanent position on our ORBAT, you'll need to be able to make these ops reliably (almost every week).
-Our main ops generally go between 1.5 and 3 hours.
+Our main operations are run every Saturday and Sunday at 6:30 PM ACDT (Adelaide time), and generally run between 1.5 and 3 hours long.

-That said, we understand that real life comes first.
+We understand that real life comes first.
 If you need to miss an op because of a real life issue, that's totally fine.
-If you can't reliably make main ops, you can still find a place on our reserves list - a pool of players we draw on to fill gaps in our ORBAT - but you may not get to play the role you want when you're filling in for someone else.
+If you can't reliably make main ops, you can still find a place on our reserves list.

-We also play sporadic mid-week ops - these are optional, usually run shorter than main ops, and don't rely on the ORBAT.
+We also play sporadic mid-week ops - these are optional and usually run shorter than main ops.

-Once the op is wrapped up, we meet up again at the briefing room for a debrief, where we quickly go over what went well, what didn't, what we can improve on, and call out people with good performance.
-Sections usually debrief in more detail in their own TeamSpeak rooms later on - these are optional, but all are welcome.
+Once the op is wrapped up, we meet up again at the briefing room for a debrief - quickly going over what went well, what didn't, what we can improve on, and calling out people with good performance.
+Additional debrief and discussion from all players is also welcome in our Discord channel specifically for feedback.